cafeiklan/phpLauncher/readme.md

 > Moved the language files to application folder and change the config language to ZH-CN

+> Redirect to the orignal link after login

 ## 2012-05-31

 > Replace the orignal Session library with Hex's version.